Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 Before the migration, you need to:

-• Ask your Cisco representative about the required software version for your Cisco SD-WAN Cloud-Pro Control Components.
-Upgrade accordingly
+• Ask your Cisco representative about the required software version for your Cisco SD-WAN Cloud-Pro Control Components and upgrade them to the specified version.

-• Ask your Cisco representative about the required software version for your edge devices.
-Upgrade accordingly
+• Ask your Cisco representative about the required software version for your edge devices and upgrade them to the specified version.

 Use the Cisco SD-WAN Control Components Compatibility Matrix to check device compatibility with the SD-WAN Control Components.